 What Would This Pitch Look Like for More Familiar Partners?

-No matter how well you know a potential partner, your pitch should still always include an anchor, win for the partner, and clear ask.
+No matter how well you know a potential partner, your pitch should still always include an anchor, a win for the partner, and a clear ask.

 As a general rule, though, the stronger your connection the fewer anchors you need at the beginning.